 Adapters that allow normal lenses to focus to infinity are only available for 2 SLR systems – Canon EOS and Four-Thirds, which has bodies from Leitz, Olympus and Panasonic.
 Canon EOS digital SLRs have become the most popular bodies to use as OM replacements for close-ups, macro and photomicrography, because of their sensor sizes and ability to reduce or eliminate vibration.

-None of the early digital SLRs had viewfinders and focusing screens that were well-suited for use with macro equipment, but models from 2007 onwards have introduced features that are proving useful, including:
+None of the early digital SLRs had viewfinders and focusing screens that were well-suited for use with macro equipment or microscopes, but models from 2007 onwards have introduced features that are proving useful, including:

 |Live View||Provides real-time preview on the LCD screen that can be magnified to aid focusing.|